Codyyu36/rasa/README.md

   - action: utter_thanks

+BUGS:
+Try to follow the stoylines. restarting the shell/run service is the best way when encounter bugs.

 * Below is the env that was tested working.
 You can check if there is any package missing. pip freeze list: